martial/ofxArtool5/README.md

 ------------
 For some reason (I think it's a libjpg issue), it seems like you cannot load .iset image set files (used for NFT) from OF; since I could not find documentation about the .iset format, I simply made my own custom.dat file providing the same functionality.

-You can use ofxArtool5::saveSurfaceSetData to make a your own custom file from an Artoolkit surface set.
+You can use the genTexData in Utils folder to make a your own custom file from an Artoolkit surface set.

 Version history
 ------------